 Side effects when detoxing off heroin are comparable to a terrible case of the flu, with discomfort peaking two to three days after taking the last dose.

 Common heroin withdrawal symptoms can include:

 - Muscle aches

 - Abdominal cramping

-If heroin addiction was severe, the user may experience post-acute withdrawal symptoms (PAWS).
-These withdrawal symptoms include: depression, panic attacks (and other anxiety-induced disorders), restlessness, memory loss, poor concentration, poor sleep, fatigue, and mood swings.
-The typical duration of time PAWS can last is anywhere from 18-24 months, however, in some cases it may last longer, especially if left untreated.
+If the addiction is severe, the user may experience post-acute withdrawal symptoms (PAWS).
+These withdrawal symptoms include depression, panic attacks (and other anxiety-induced disorders), restlessness, memory loss, poor concentration, poor sleep, fatigue, and mood swings.
+The typical duration that PAWS can last is anywhere from 18-24 months.
+However, it may sometimes last longer, especially if left untreated.

 Heroin Withdrawal Timeline

 Since heroin withdrawal symptoms can vary person-to-person, the withdrawal timeline can also vary depending on the person.
 Generally speaking, the typical withdrawal timeline is outlined as such: